-Debounce - The Musashi software features a hybrid debounce scheme that uses microcontroller cycles to debounce the pull of the trigger and 1⁄2 ms time increments to debounce the release.
+Debounce - The Musashi software features a hybrid debounce scheme that uses microcontroller cycles to debounce the pull of the trigger and $\frac{1}{2}$ ms time increments to debounce the release.
 This results in a very effective debounce algorithm that does not hinder the user at any setting.
-At low debounce settings, however, it may cause the marker to read switch bounce as additional pulls, falsely generating shots or near full automatic fire.
+At low debounce settings, however, it may cause the marker to read switch bounce as additional pulls, falsely generating shots or near full-automatic fire.
 The setting ranges from 1 to 50 and is defaulted at 10.

 Dwell - The amount of time the solenoid is energized each time the marker is fired.
-The default is 10 ms. The range is from 4 to 20 ms. Too low of a dwell may lead to inconsistency or drop off.
+The default is 8 ms. The range is 1 to 30 ms. Too low of a dwell may lead to inconsistency or drop-off.
 Too high of a dwell can cause bad air efficiency.

 Loader Delay - Adds a slight delay after the eye has seen a ball and the bolt is cycled, causing the gun to fire.
 If not using force fed loaders, it may be necessary to increase this setting to prevent chopping.
 A setting of 1 means no loader delay, which is the fastest.
-The default is 2 and may be set from 1 to 50.
+The default is 2 and may be set from 1 to 30.

 AMB - Allows the user to adjust the anti-mechanical bounce feature.
-Mechanical bounce occurs with the Alias Intimidator due to the kick generated during each shot and can cause the marker to "run away," firing even after the trigger has been released.
-AMB helps stop markers from going full auto when the trigger is pulled very slowly.
+Mechanical bounce occurs due to the kick generated during each shot and can cause the marker to "run away" on the first few shots.
+AMB helps stop markers from going full-auto when the trigger is pulled very slowly.
 The default is 2 and may be set from 1 to 5 (1 being off).
-AMB is only used in fire modes 1 and 2 (semi-automatic unlimited and capped).
-In PSP mode AMB is disabled.
+AMB is only used in fire modes 1 and 2 (semi-automatic unlimited and adjustable).
+In PSP ramping, PSP burst, or NXL mode AMB is disabled.